How does this affect my care and support?

 It brings together and modernises social services law in Wales.
 It changes the way social services are delivered to improve the well-being of the people of Wales.

-You will be able to get information and advice to help you.
+You are able to get information and advice to help you.

-Organisations such as localauthorities and the NHS will work in partnership to make systems simpler and more efficient.
+Organisations such as local authorities and the NHS work in partnership to make systems simpler and more efficient.

-The Act is operational from 6 April 2016.
+The Act was operational from the 6 April 2016.

 What does "well-being" mean?

 Well-being means you are happy, healthy and comfortable with your life and what you do.
 The Act sets out a definition of well-being for people who need care and support.
 Welsh Government has produced a Well-being Statement to look at the well-being outcomes people who need care and support, and carers who need support can expect to achieve.